jonashw/DevelopmentGuidelines/README.md

 ![Google Inbox](img/google-inbox.gif)

-#### The Machinery
-Despite its ethereal nature, software is not actually magic; it is built atop a physical machine.
-It isn't some spell cast by a wizard/witch; it is a sequence of instructions issued to that physical machine, painstakingly composed by we programmers.
-We put a lot of thought and effort into it.
+Despite its ethereal nature, software is not actually *magic*; it is built atop a physical machine.
+It isn't some *spell* cast by a wizard/witch; it is a sequence of instructions issued to that physical machine, painstakingly composed by us programmers.
+Consider that the better we *understand* the needs of our users, and the *wiser* our programming choices, the more *magical* our software will appear.

 [Marble Machine](https://www.youtube.com/watch?v=IvUU8joBb1Q)
 ![](img/marble-machine.jpg)